What are Mountaintop Projects?

 Additional project expense budgets beyond the allocated $500 (for needed equipment, supplies, reagents, resources, etc.) will be considered as requested.

-Faculty mentors will inform the Office of Creative Inquiry of their selections within two weeks after applications close, and students will be informed by the end of April 2022.
+Faculty mentors will inform the Office of Creative Inquiry of their selections within two weeks after applications close, and students will be informed in early-mid April.

 Faculty mentors are welcomed and encouraged to recruit students to their own projects.
 Those students will need to fill out an application form to the program, but can be automatically accepted based on faculty recommendation / request.